Skip to main content

 • 2024-Present: Assistant Professor, Department of Medicine (Secondary), Vanderbilt University Medical Center

-Dr. Coate is a basic scientist motivated by a longstanding interest to decipher the complex molecular, cellular, and physiological mechanisms that regulate blood glucose homeostasis in health and disease.
-She has received exceptional interdisciplinary training in nutrition science, integrative physiology, metabolism, and endocrinology, with an emphasis on identifying pathogenic mechanisms of diabetes and its pathophysiologic consequences in vivo.
-Additionally, her unique experience as an educator and leader at Samford University was invaluable for honing her communication skills and cultivating excellence in teaching and service.
-Collectively, these experiences shaped her scholarly interests and mentoring philosophy.
+Dr. Coate is a basic scientist motivated by a longstanding interest to decipher the complex physiological, cellular, and molecular mechanisms that regulate blood glucose homeostasis.
+She obtained exceptional interdisciplinary training in nutrition, physiology, metabolism and endocrinology, with an emphasis on identifying pathogenic mechanisms of diabetes and its pathophysiologic consequences in vivo.
+Additionally, her unique experience as an educator and leader at Samford University was invaluable for honing her communication skills and cultivating excellence in teaching and learning.

-In 2019, Dr. Coate was awarded a re-entry supplement from the NIDDK that enabled her return to full-time biomedical research at Vanderbilt under the mentorship of Drs.
+In 2019, she was awarded a NIDDK Re-entry Supplement that enabled her return to biomedical research at Vanderbilt University under the mentorship of Drs.
 Al Powers and Roland Stein.
-Since returning, she has made significant progress in updating, enhancing, and expanding her research skills and scientific knowledge to address medically relevant questions related to human pancreatic islet biology.
+During that time, her effort was directed towards addressing medically relevant questions related to pancreatic islet biology.
+In 2024, she was promoted to Assistant Professor in the Dept. of Molecular Physiology & Biophysics at Vanderbilt.